 As with all developing technologies, prices drop over time.
 For that reason we can't speculate on what the cost of replacing would be in 5, 10 or 15 years’ time.

-All vehicles manufactured in the UK have to meet strict regulations around electromagnetic radiation levels in order to be sold around Europe.
-The Vehicle Certification Agency oversee these tests in the UK, and our cab passed these with flying colours.
-In addition, our battery technology has been used in other Geely group vehicles including Volvo Cars, with owners covering millions upon millions of miles.
+Electro-magnetic radiation is all around us, generated by electricity cables, radio and television signals, microwave ovens and mobile phones to name just a few.
+Like any product, all new vehicles have to meet strict regulations around radiation levels in order to be sold in Europe.
+The Vehicle Certification Agency (VCA) oversee these tests in the UK and our cab passed these with flying colours.

 Just like a conventional vehicle, TX relies on a small 12 V battery to run the ancillary systems when the vehicle is switched off, as well as to 'start' the vehicle (in this case to activate the high voltage systems).